cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/query.rst

    * - ``200 OK``
      - The query exists and the body contains its status
    * - ``404 Not Found``
-     - The query handle does not match any current query.
+     - The query handle does not match any current query

 Comments
 ........